How difficult is this project?

 Inland vs. Coastal Environments

 If you live within one mile of environments that expose your cable railing to acid rain or salt air and spray, treat your railing at least every 3-6 months, or as needed.
-Failing to adequately clean and protect your stainless can result in corrosion, and may compromise the integrity of your railing, which can present a safety concern.
+Check early and often to gauge how your unique environment is affecting your railing.
+The best time to treat your railing is at the first sign of corrosion.
+Failing to adequately clean and protect your stainless steel can result in rust, compromise the integrity of your railing, and present a safety concern.

 Indoor, inland, or railing that's shielded from the elements may not need to be treated as frequently.
 Check your railing at the end of every season to avoid any surprises.

 Will I need to re-tension my cables after I've installed them?

 Yes, you will likely need to re-tension your cables after the initial installation.
 Don't worry, this is normal!
 If you have installed cable railing on a new structure, you may need to re-tension your lines after the structure or posts begins to settle and shift.
 Metal expansion and contraction, and stress on the cables can also result in lines needing to be re-tensioned.

 Check for the following 1 month after installation and no less than once yearly thereafter: